 Marlowe Unmasked — The Multi-Pseudonymity Theory of Shakespeare Authorship

 For centuries, the question of Shakespeare's authorship has puzzled readers, scholars, and researchers.
 This blog presents a comprehensive solution: The Multi-Pseudonymity Theory (MPT).
-According to my extensive research, Christopher Marlowe — officially declared dead in 1593 — survived and continued to write under multiple pseudonyms.
+According to my research, Christopher Marlowe — officially declared dead in 1593 — survived and continued to write under multiple pseudonyms.

 About Me